Sports Medicine Doctor

 Sometimes, nonsurgical options are available.
 These may include heat and ice therapies, compression, exercise programs, or physical therapy.
 Your doctor may even recommend that you take a break from exercise or exercise in a limited capacity until you regain full strength.

 For more extreme injuries, surgery may be required.
 This may include a minimally invasive procedure or some other form of orthopaedic surgery in conjunction with physical therapy.

 Our sports medicine doctors understand that pain can keep you from living life to the fullest.
-To schedule an appointment with one of our specialists, call (865) 546-2663 for our UT Medical Center and Sevierville offices, (865) 218-9300 for our West Knoxville office, or request an appointment online.
+To schedule an appointment with one of our specialists, call (865) 546-2663 for our UT Research Park and Sevierville offices, (865) 218-9300 for our West Knoxville office, or request an appointment online.

 Exceptional Care at University Orthopaedic Surgeons

-To consult with a University Orthopaedic Surgeons sports medicine surgeon, please request an appointment online or call (865) 546-2663 for our UT Medical Center and Sevierville offices or (865) 218-9300 for our West Knoxville office.
+To consult with a University Orthopaedic Surgeons sports medicine surgeon, please request an appointment online or call (865) 546-2663 for our UT Research Park and Sevierville offices or (865) 218-9300 for our West Knoxville office.